TheoBrigitte/vim/bundle/youcompleteme/README.md

 This command clears that cache entirely.
 YCM will then re-query your `Settings` function or your compilation database as needed in the future.

-Supported in filetypes: `c, cpp, objc, objcpp, cuda`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda, rust`

 #### The `ReloadSolution` subcommand

-Instruct the Omnisharp server to clear its cache and reload all files from disk.
-This is useful when files are added, removed, or renamed in the solution, files are changed outside of Vim, or whenever Omnisharp cache is out-of-sync.
+Instruct the Omnisharp-Roslyn server to clear its cache and reload all files from disk.
+This is useful when files are added, removed, or renamed in the solution, files are changed outside of Vim, or whenever Omnisharp-Roslyn cache is out-of-sync.

 Supported in filetypes: `cs`